 Jones said now, more than ever is the opportunity to have discussions around Black men and suicide.

 “I am hopeful that this will raise awareness for African American men that they too suffer from depression or times where they really feel low.
 Hopefully this will start a dialogue, a kitchen conversation that we feel comfortable talking about in our communities,” Jones added.

 While rates of suicide and anxiety have risen sharply during the pandemic, a recent study from the journal JAMA finds that suicide attempts have been rising at an alarming rate long before COVID-19.

 The study found that Black males had the highest increase in suicide attempts compared to any other race in the group, for example, increasing nearly 80%.

-When Cheryl Jackson read the news of Ian Alexander Jr.’s death, her heart sank.
-Not just because she was a big fan of Regina King, but because she was a mother.
+When Cheryl Jackson read the news of musician Ian Alexander Jr.’s death, her heart sank.
+Not just because she was a big fan of his mother, actress Regina King, but because she had also suffered a similar loss.

 “My son was 25 when he took his life.
 His father and I had no idea he was struggling mentally.
 And to this day, we have no idea what led him to do something so drastic.
 He had a new job.
 He had a girlfriend.
 As far as we could tell, everything was fine.”

 Had it not been for a note he left, she would’ve believed it was foul play.

 “He just asked us not to hate him and that he was just tired of the day-to-day struggle.
 I must’ve screamed at that note for days, ‘what struggle???’
 We later learned he had been having bouts of depression, but never told anyone except his best friend,” Jackson said.